-Guber primary: Anxiety in Osun PDP over party's factional crisis
+Guber Primary: Anxiety in Osun PDP over party's factional crisis

 By Shina Abubakar Osogbo

-OSOGBO – There is anxiety among members of the Peoples Democratic Party, PDP, in Osun State over the likelihood of the ongoing factional crisis to affect the proper nomination of the State Governor, Ademola Adeleke ahead of the governorship election in State next year.
+There is anxiety among members of the Peoples Democratic Party, PDP, in Osun State over the likelihood of the ongoing factional crisis affecting the proper nomination of the State Governor, Ademola Adeleke, ahead of the governorship election in the State next year.

 Some party members in the state lamented over the development, expressing worry that the crisis may affect the proper nomination of the Governor for re-election next year.

-A State party chieftain who confided in Vanguard at the weekend disclosed that the current crisis may affect the chances of the governor’s nomination, especially, if another persons should attempt to vie for the ticket with him.
+A State party chieftain who confided in Vanguard at the weekend disclosed that the current crisis may affect the chances of the governor’s nomination, especially if another person should attempt to vie for the ticket with him.

 “Our worry is that some people may eventually sponsor someone from the other faction to contest for the party ticket which may lead to another litigation again.
 The party in Osun cannot afford another round of litigation like it witnessed in 2022”, the chieftain said.